jasonpeng789/Fetch-MLE/README.md

 - **MLOps** We should implement automatic CI/CD/CT pipeline to maintain the life cycle of the model deployment by using some cloud resouces.

 - **UI/UX** I only provide a very simple web UI/UX functions for this project.
 If possible, we should improve the UI/UX of the web and provide better experiences for the users.

+## Acknowledgement
+I would like to thank Fetch Reward for providing the database used for training and testing.